 What happens on the day?

-Once you arrive at the Edinburgh Campus, please make your way to the James Watt Conference Centre where staff and student helpers (who will be easy to spot in their red t-shirts) will be on hand to greet you.
+Once you arrive at our Edinburgh Campus, please make your way to the James Watt Centre where student helpers (who will be easy to spot in their red t-shirts) and staff will be on hand to greet you.

-The morning session will commence promptly at 10.30am and is based in the James Watt Conference Centre.
-This session will include a Welcome from the Principal as well as various general information presentations about student life and support at Heriot-Watt University.
+The Welcome session will commence promptly at 10.30 in the James Watt Centre auditorium.
+This is your chance to find out lots of useful general information about student life at Heriot-Watt University.

-Depending on your subject, the academic sessions usually last around 2-3 hours, so from 2.30pm until 5pm you will then have the opportunity to join an optional campus tour (duration: approx. one hour visiting sports, union, and library facilities) or an optional accommodation tour (duration: approx. 30mins visiting 3 different types of accommodation).
+Between 14.00 and 16.00 (with last tours departing around 16.00) you will also have the opportunity to join an optional Campus Tour (duration: approx. one hour visiting sports, union, and learning facilities) or an optional Accommodation Tour (duration: approx. 45mins visiting three different price categories of accommodation).

-If you wish to join an optional tour then please return to the James Watt Conference Centre once your academic session has finished and staff will arrange this for you.
+If you wish to join one of these optional tours then please return to the James Watt Centre once your academic session has finished and staff will arrange this for you – both tours will depart regularly.

-Once you have been made an offer you will be invited to register on the Edinburgh Applicant Day webpage.
-You can do this by clicking on the relevant subject, selecting a date and registering through Eventbrite.
+Once you have been made an offer you will be invited to register on the Edinburgh Applicant Day web page.
+Book your place by clicking on the relevant subject, selecting your preferred date and completing the event registration form.

 Frequently asked questions

 Is it compulsory to attend an Applicant Visit Day?
-If I don’t attend, will it affect my offer?
+If I do not attend, will it affect my offer?

 No, but it is very much to your benefit to get a feel for student life at Heriot-Watt and an understanding of our degree programmes so that you can make a fully informed decision on your final choices.